logzio/logz-docs/_source/user-guide/log-shipping/built-in-log-types.md

   - imnotashrimp
   - shalper
 ---
-### What is parsing?
+### Parsing explained

 Logs are typically long, unstructured text documents.
-Parsing is the process that converts unstructured logs into structured, organized, and predictable data.
+Parsing is the process that converts them into structured, organized, and predictable data.

-After it's parsed, log data is more easily searched and aggregated in Kibana Discover and dashboards.
+After it's parsed, log data is more easily searched and aggregated in Kibana Discover and more readily visualized in dashboards.

+Example

 ### How do I enable parsing in Logz.io?